alexhaydock/pinewall/README.md

 * Raspberry Pi 5
   * As of Dec 2023, I am shipping the unified `linux-rpi` kernel package that Alpine 3.19 uses, which should support both the Pi 4 and Pi 5.
   * I do not have a Pi 5 (yet), so I haven't been able to test the image on it, but in theory it should be supported just as well as the Pi 4.
+* KVM/QEMU Virtual Machines (x86_64)
+  * As of Oct 2024, I'm moving towards supporting x86_64 ISOs again with the project.
+  * The only x86_64 'hardware' I officially support is KVM/QEMU VMs using VirtIO components and the Proxmox default `x86-64-v2-AES` CPU type (but other configs will probably work too).

 ## What packages does Pinewall add on top of a standard Alpine Linux base?
 Here you can find a list of every package that Pinewall installs on top of the Alpine "Standard" profile, along with the justifcation for each package's presence.